hanahmed05/power_outages/index.md

 ### Univariate Analysis of Total Real GSP (TOTAL.REALGSP)

-With our freshly cleaned dataset, we can now investigate columns of interest through univariate analysis.
-In this section, we will investigate the `TOTAL.REALGSP`, `POPPCT_UC`, and the `RES.SALES` columns of our dataset.
+With our freshly cleaned dataset, we investigated columns of interest through univariate analysis.
+In this section, we examined the `POPPCT_UC`column of our dataset.

+The column data for the percentage of the population in urban clusters is analyzed below.
+The same method as earlier was applied, where the raw series was first plotted, followed by the series averaged conditionally across states.

 <iframe
   src="assets/total_real_gsp.html"